Broken Conformal Window

-Seiberg established the conformal window of SQCD for $\frac{3}{2} N_c < N_f < 3 N_c$, where the theory flows to IR fixed points with non-trivial superconformal dynamics.
-The $SU(N_c)$ electric theory ($N_f$ quarks $Q$ in the fundamental representation and $N_f$ anti-quarks $\tilde{Q}$ in the anti-fundamental representation) and the $SU(N_f-N_c) = SU(\tilde{N}_c)$ magnetic theory ($N_f$ dual quarks $q$ and anti-quarks $\tilde{q}$ together with a meson field $M$) are supposed to describe the same physics in the infrared (IR).
-We assume that the equivalence persists sufficiently near the IR fixed point, and take $m \ll \Lambda, \tilde{\Lambda}$ to justify this assumption, where $\Lambda$ ($\tilde{\Lambda}$) is the strong scale of the electric (magnetic) theory.
-The electric theory has no superpotential, while the magnetic theory has
+Now, let us think about this question from the approach of SUSY-QCD (SQCD).
+Seiberg established the conformal window of SQCD for $\frac{3}{2} N_c < N_f < 3 N_c$, where the theory flows to IR fixed points with non-trivial superconformal dynamics~\cite{Seiberg:1994pq,Seiberg:1994bz,Intriligator:1995au}.
+The $SU(N_c)$ electric theory ($N_f$ quarks $Q$ in the fundamental representation and $N_f$ anti-quarks $\tilde{Q}$ in the anti-fundamental representation) and the $SU(N_f-N_c) \equiv SU(\tilde{N}_c)$ magnetic theory ($N_f$ dual quarks $q$ and anti-quarks $\tilde{q}$ together with a meson field $M$) are supposed to describe the same physics in the infrared (IR).
+We assume that the equivalence persists sufficiently near the IR fixed point, and take $m \ll \Lambda~(\tilde{\Lambda})$ to justify this assumption, where $\Lambda$ ($\tilde{\Lambda}$) is the dynamical scale of the electric (magnetic) theory.